maxamante/auth0-nginx/README.md

 }
 ```

-If you want to include the user's extended account in the response, you can enabling this with the following (this is disabled by default):
+If you want to include the user's extended account in the response, you can enable this with the following (this is disabled by default):

 ```lua
 auth0.oauthTokenEndpoint(true)
 ```

+Note: Returning the user's extended account is only supported through the Password Grant type.

 The `oauthTokenEndpoint` method requires the environment variable `AUTH0_ACCOUNT_DOMAIN` to be set and exposed as well.
 Alternatively, you can call the method and pass in an application URL: